zgoda/devlog/README.md

 # Devlog

-My dev log.
-And other logs.
-Feel free to use and modify, drop me a line if you like it.
+My dev log and other logs.

 This is mostly idea and tools testing project for applications I'm developing at work, not necessarily web applications.
+And generally architecting software systems.

 Free form documentation is on [my github pages](https://zgoda.github.io/devlog).